 Joining in the movement is easy.
 First, join the community and commit to paying off debt.
 You can join in by clicking on the “Join us” button on the widget at the bottom of the page.

 Second, there will be in excess of 15,000 dollars in scholarships awarded to lucky winners.
 Here’s how to sign up via the Debt Movement site:

 - Step 1: Apply – Complete the Debt Scholarship Application.
 Applicants will have until February 15th to complete the Debt Scholarship Application.

 - Step 2: Sign Up for The Debt Movement Newsletter – We will need your email address to contact you throughout the duration of the movement.

-- Step 3: Track Your Progress - 1) At minimum we will be sending out a survey twice a month to see how your progress is doing.
+- Step 3: Track Your Progress – 1) At a minimum we will be sending out a survey twice a month to see how you are doing.
 We will expect you to be as honest about your progress as possible.
-Winners are not solely based on total debt paid off, but also the ability to show poise and determination through financial setbacks.
+Winners are not solely based on total debt paid off, but also on the ability to show poise and determination through financial setbacks.
 2) Keep track of all your debt paid off.
 The easiest way is to use ReadyForZero.
 Why?
 It’s free!
 If you prefer not to, then you’ll be able to let us know how much you’ve paid off with the survey we email you.

 So without further ado, let’s get started!
-Head on over to The Debt Movement site and join in making 2013 the year that your debt started to disappear!
+Head on over to The Debt Movement site and join in making this the year that your debt started to disappear!